3rd Iowa Infantry Regiment

 The 3rd Iowa Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 3rd Iowa Infantry was organized at Keokuk, Iowa and mustered into Federal forces on June 8, 1861.
+After moving to Hannibal, Missouri, the regiment spent its first year guarding the Hannibal & St. Joseph Railroad and engaging counter-guerilla operations.